MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-D-Socioeconomic-Programs/part-25-Foreign-Acquisition/subpart-25.1-Buy-American-Supplies/section-25.105.md

 (b) If there is a domestic offer that is not the low offer, and the restrictions of the Buy American statute apply to the low offer, the contracting officer must determine the reasonableness of the cost of the domestic offer by adding to the price of the low offer, inclusive of duty -

-(1) 6 percent, if the lowest domestic offer is from a large business concern; or
+(1) 20 percent, if the lowest domestic offer is from a large business concern; or

-(2) 12 percent, if the lowest domestic offer is from a small business concern.
-The contracting officer must use this factor, or another factor established in agency regulations, in small business set-asides if the low offer is from a small business concern offering the product of a small business concern that is not a domestic end product (see Subpart 19.5).
+(2) 30 percent, if the lowest domestic offer is from a small business concern.
+The contracting officer must use this factor, or another factor established in agency regulations, in small business set-asides if the low offer is from a small business concern offering the product of a small business concern that is not a domestic end product (see subpart 19.5).

 (c) The price of the domestic offer is reasonable if it does not exceed the evaluated price of the low offer after addition of the appropriate evaluation factor in accordance with paragraph (a) or (b) of this section.
 (See evaluation procedures at Subpart 25.5.)

 [64 FR 72419, Dec.
 27, 1999, as amended at 79 FR 24209, Apr.
-29, 2014]
+29, 2014; 86 FR 6187, Jan.
+19, 2021]